-I’m a postdoctoral researcher in climate policy at Nuffield College, University of Oxford, working with the Climate Econometrics project.
-I’m also an associate at the Institute for New Economic Thinking at the Oxford Martin School, and part-time consultant with the World Bank’s Climate Action Peer Exchange for Finance Ministries.
+I’m a political scientist and postdoctoral research fellow in climate policy at Nuffield College, University of Oxford, working with the Climate Econometrics project.
+I’m also a senior research officer at the Institute for New Economic Thinking at the Oxford Martin School, and part-time consultant with the World Bank’s Macroeconomics, Trade and Investment (MTI) Global Practice.

-I completed my PhD in the Department of Politics at University of Cambridge in ’16/’17; my dissertation comparatively assessed the historical, institutional, socio-political, and economic drivers of climate policy performance in OECD countries over three decades, with a particular focus on the Scandinavian countries and Germany.
+I completed my PhD in the Department of Politics at University of Cambridge in ’16/’17.
+My dissertation comparatively assessed the drivers and performance of climate change mitigation policies in OECD countries over three decades, with a particular focus on the Scandinavian countries and Germany.

 - Climate change mitigation and adaptation policies — including debates about their design, sequencing, and reform, as well as ex post econometric evaluations of policy effectiveness.